Knowledge base

 Preamble

-• If your user has access to several Organizations it is even easier to send to one of them the product of your choice.
+- If your user has access to multiple Organizations it is even easier to send to one of these the product of your choice.

-• The invoices for the selected products will not be transferred.
+- The invoices of the selected products will not be transferred.

 Generate a transfer link